Angels pitcher Noé Ramirez suspended for 3 games

-ANAHEIM, Calif. — Los Angeles pitcher Noé Ramirez has been suspended for three games and fined an undisclosed amount for throwing a pitch in the area of Houston outfielder Jake Marisnick’s head, and Angels manager Brad Ausmus has been suspended a game and fined.
+ANAHEIM, Calif. — Angels pitcher Noé Ramirez has been suspended for three games and fined an undisclosed amount for throwing a pitch in the area of Houston outfielder Jake Marisnick’s head, and Los Angeles manager Brad Ausmus has been suspended a game and fined.

 Ramirez said he will appeal the suspension.
-Bench coach Josh Paul will manage the manage the Angels on Wednesday while Ausmus serves his suspension.
+Bench coach Josh Paul will manage the Angels on Wednesday while Ausmus serves his suspension.

+Ausmus said he thought his suspension was unnecessary but that since MLB thought Ramirez committed an egregious offense that he should be penalized, too.

+“I thought three games for Noe was a little bit steep, but he still has the appeals process to go through,” Ausmus said.

 Marisnick was playing his first game against Los Angeles since his violent home plate collision with catcher Jonathan Lucroy.